paulobrandao-dev/react-material/README.md

 #### With Next.js

-In this case, the right way is to set these vars on server side, with the `Rootlayout`:
+In this case, the right way is to set these vars on server side, with the `RootLayout`:

 ```jsx
 import { applyThemeOnHtmlStyleTag } from 'react-material/utils';